srobo/volunteer-emails/SR2022/2022-04-09-competition-information-pack.md

 You will have to complete a [Media Consent form](https://studentrobotics.org/resources/sr2022/media-consent.pdf).
 If you are able to complete this ahead of time that will be appreciated.
 There will be a few spare media consent forms available.

 ## Reimbursements
 If you have made any expenditures for the competition, please remember to claim your money back.
-Please speak to the competition team committee about approving refunds.
+Please speak to the Competition Team Committee about approving refunds.

 Unfortunately we are unable to cover expenses for getting to the competition or for accommodation this year.